MonashBioinformaticsPlatform/RNAseq-DE-analysis-with-R/99-RNAseq_DE_analysis_with_R.md

 >
 > For the scope of this course we will focus on the R-based steps and will assume that the data are fit for purpose.
 >
-> Also the next two sections (Mapping and Read counts) have already been performed due to time and I/O limitations.
-Thus we will only go through them briefly for your own knowledge.
+> Also the next two sections (Mapping and Read counts) will be performed on small subsets of those files due to time and I/O limitations.